mdat28077/Cryptography/README.md

-Extract file and then open with Visual Studio
+Extracting file and then opening file *.sln by Visual Studio